About Get Out Get Active

 Get Out Get active (GOGA) began in 2016 and is a programme created to bring disabled and non-disabled people together to be active.
 It looks to engage the least active communities in fun and inclusive ways.

-Made possible by founding funder Spirit of 2012 and additional investment from Sport England and London Marathon Charitable Trust, we continue to be focused on getting some of the UK's least active people moving through fun and inclusive activities.
+Made possible by founding funder Spirit of 2012 and additional investment from Sport England and London Marathon Foundation, we continue to be focused on getting some of the UK's least active people moving through fun and inclusive activities.

 Taking place in 21 locations across the UK, GOGA’s lead partner, Activity Alliance, teamed up with a range of partners to help reach more people through local and national expertise.